• Skip to primary navigation

 Take the EcoTypes Survey

-The EcoTypes survey is free and anonymous, and you’ll immediately receive a visual report summarizing your approach to environmental issues and how you compare with others.
+The EcoTypes survey is free and anonymous, and you’ll immediately receive a report summarizing your EcoType, with links to learning resources.

 Axes

-Axes are the fundamental ideas of EcoTypes.
-Examples of the 18 axes include Aesthetics, Diversity, Ecosystems, Nature, Science, and Time.
-Some may strike you as surprising!…but all are relevant to how we approach environmental issues.
+Axes are the fundamental building blocks of EcoTypes.
+Examples of the twelve axes include Aesthetics, Ecosystems, Nature, Science, Spirituality, and Time.
+Some may strike you as surprising!…but all relate to how we approach environmental issues.

 Themes

-Themes are statistical combinations of axes that address a common big question and embody a key tension in how we approach environmental issues.
-The three themes are Place, Knowledge, and Action.
+Themes are statistical combinations of axes, based on thousands of surveys, that summarize our key questions and differences in how we approach environmental issues.
+The three themes are nonhuman/human Place, old/new Knowledge, and small/big Action.

 EcoTypes